-Some 8,521 miles from home, Kemboi Kiptoo Mitei, better known as Bill Kemboi, is a Central Arkansas track and field distance runner from the mecca of long distance running in Kenya.
+Some 8,521 miles from home, Kemboi Kiptoo Mitei, better known as Bill Kemboi his Christian name, is a Central Arkansas track and field distance runner from the mecca of long distance running in Kenya.

 “I was born in a village where most of Kenyan professional runners are from and it’s called Iten,” Kemboi said.

 In Iten, Kenya, Kemboi is from a village called Mundiliwo where long distance running is a social norm.

 As a child, Kemboi would run long distances to school and back while racing his friends.
 On his way there, Kemboi said, “They would be about 300 runners on the road and I thought to myself, I love this, I should one day do this.”